 So it is executing 3000 times a second while allowing you to run other tasks in the background.
 You can create much faster square waves using the PWM peripherals.

 What isn't Espruino suitable for?
 Video rendering/processing or analysing large amounts of data.
-However you can always add Inline Assembly if you need some part of your project to execute very quickly.
+However you can always add Inline Assembly or precompiled JS code if you need some part of your project to execute very quickly.

 How power efficient is Espruino?

 Very.
 Because it is event based, the Espruino interpreter can put itself to sleep when it knows no action is required.